karthiknishant/PySpark-Job-on-Google-Cloud-Dataproc/README.md

 Set up your GCP credentials by following the instructions in the Google Cloud documentation.
 Replace the placeholders in the creds.py file with your specific values:
 -credential_path: Path to your GCP service account key file.

 -project_id: Your GCP project ID.

 -region: The region where you want to create the Dataproc cluster.

 -zone: The zone where you want to create the Dataproc cluster.

 -bucket_name: Name of the Cloud Storage bucket where the input file will be uploaded.

 -cluster_name: Name of the Dataproc cluster to be created.

 -main_python_file: Path to the main PySpark job file.

 -output_file: Path to the output folder in the Cloud Storage bucket.
 This path should not already exist when you run the script.

-auto_delete_ttl: None if you dont want to exercise this option.
+-auto_delete_ttl: None if you dont want to exercise this option.

 Usage
 To submit a PySpark job to Dataproc, run the following command: